This Boring Retirement Income Source Has Big Tax Benefits

 Profit and prosper with the best of expert advice - straight to your e-mail.

-What makes municipal bonds an appealing option for retirees in general is their relative stability.
+Municipal bonds are an appealing option for retirees because of their relative stability.
 As a broad asset class, bonds are considerably less prone to volatility than stocks.
 But municipal bonds, in particular, are known for their historically low default rates.

 Schwab puts the 10-year default rate among investment-grade municipal bonds at one out of every 1,000 bonds issued.
 Among investment-grade corporate bonds, the default rate was 22 per 1,000.
 While Schwab cautions that these calculations are based on historical averages, it expects municipal bond defaults to be rare going forward.